ibm-cloud-docs/codeengine/cmd_defs.md

 Before you use application commands, you must be targeting a [project](#cli-project).
 An application runs your code to serve HTTP requests.
 The application has a URL for incoming requests.
 Use application commands to create, display details, update, and delete applications.
 {: shortdesc}

 You can use either `application` or `app` in your application commands.
-To see CLI help for the application command, run `ibmcloud ce app`.
+To see CLI help for the application command, run `ibmcloud ce app -h`.
 {: tip}